samar-fathallah/Recommender-System/README.md

-# Recommender-System-
-Recommender System Using Haskell
+# Recommender System Using Haskell

 Almost all the applications we use today rely extensively on recommender systems to build user profiles and accordingly recommend items to buy/watch/read that matches their users’ interests.